ZcashCommunityGrants/arboretum-notes/README.md

 ### Who Manages the Meetings
 The Zcash Foundation facilitates and records the meetings.

-@zksquirrel takes the meetings notes.
+@ZcashNigeria takes the meetings notes.

 ### Previous Meetings